This page explains the Excel function SKEW, which calculates sample skewness, and how to convert its result to get population skewness.

 The whole formula is:

-You can see how skewness Excel calculation works in practice in the Summary Statistics Calculator.
+You can see how skewness Excel calculation works in practice in the Descriptive Statistics Calculator.